 emergency services right away if you have:

-and the wall of the uterus.
-In rare cases, symptoms of shock will be the only
+In rare cases, symptoms of shock are the only

-signs that there is a problem.
+signs of a serious problem.

-will ask questions about your symptoms and will check your baby’s heart rate.
+will ask questions about your symptoms and do a physical exam.

-The kind of treatment you will
+The kind of treatment you need will depend on:

 not have to stay in the hospital.

-means that you will likely have to stay in the hospital so that the baby's
+If you have moderate to severe placenta abruptio, you will probably have to stay in the hospital so your baby's

 health can be watched closely.
-In most cases, the baby will need to be

 Learning about placenta abruptio: